yoo2001818/fudge/README.md

         entity.pos.x = x;
       })
     },
+    // If bare function is specified, it'll be registered as an action, but
+    // not a signal.
+    // Also, 'this' is the engine object.
+    move: function (entity, data) {
+      this.actions.position.set2(entity, data);
+    }
     // * is used to raise the signal flow to parent, it won't go upper level
     // if * is not specified.
     // 'position.*' would be still usable, but '*' won't receive 'position.*'.